 There are several strategies for those saving for a child's education, such as 529 plans, Coverdell Education Savings Accounts (ESAs), and education tax credits.
 Navigating the different options and the temporary nature of some opportunities, however, can be challenging.
-Let's take a look at the rules governing tax breaks for education.
+Take a look at the rules governing tax breaks for education.